Prenatal Vitamins: What You Need To Know

 “Women of childbearing age should be sure to get enough folic acid, iron, and calcium—three essential nutrients for keeping a woman and her developing baby healthy,” advises Siobhan Dolan, MD, MPH, Associate Professor of Clinical Obstetrics & Gynecology and Women's Health at Albert Einstein College of Medicine.
 “Don’t wait for your doctor to give you a prescription [for prenatal vitamins] at your first prenatal visit; start taking them at least one month before you get pregnant.”

 The catch: Who knows when it’s one month before you’ll get pregnant?

 The nutrients you need

 During pregnancy, you also may need more iron and calcium; and since you probably won’t know you’re pregnant for the earliest weeks, it’s a good idea to start boosting your intake of both these minerals as soon as you start “trying.”
-For iron, the recommended intake for adult women is 18 mg per day, and that’s what you’ll find in most multivitamins.
-Pregnant women need more—27 mg daily—and that’s typically the threshold for prenatal formulas.
+For iron, the recommended intake for adult women is 18 milligrams per day, and that’s what you’ll find in most multivitamins.
+Pregnant women need more—27 milligrams daily—and that’s typically the threshold for prenatal formulas.

-When it comes to calcium, even prescription supplements often don’t match up to the levels of calcium that nutrition experts recommend for women approaching childbearing, which is 1000 mg each day.
+When it comes to calcium, even prescription supplements often don’t match up to the levels of calcium that nutrition experts recommend for women approaching childbearing age, which is 1000 milligrams each day.
 That level of calcium makes a multivitamin pill too large.
 Taking a separate calcium supplement is one option, as is taking an over-the-counter prenatal formula, which sometimes has more calcium than the prescription versions.
 And women should be sure to get plenty of calcium in their diets, from dairy products and leafy greens.